Valentine's Day and COVID wreaths: Florists have never seen a February like this one

 “A lot of these families, they don’t have work.
 This is a lot of money for them.
 We want to help them and give them the original price, but we can’t.
 Flowers are so expensive right now.”

-According to the Society of American Florists, the biggest trade group representing the U.S. floral industry, most flowers sold in the country are imported from Ecuador and Mexico.
+According to the Society of American Florists, the biggest trade group representing the U.S. floral industry, most flowers sold in the country are imported from Colombia and Ecuador.

 The surge in orders in recent months, many of them online, has strained the supply chain.
 That has led to a lack of space on planes and trucks to deliver enough flowers on time, said Christina Stembel, founder and CEO of Farmgirl Flowers, a national floral e-commerce company.